xStarbound/xStarbound/doc/lua/player.md

 ## Identity callbacks

 The following callbacks can be used to get or alter the player's current humanoid identity.
+These are available on xStarbound, OpenStarbound and StarExtensions, but only xStarbound has the full complement described below.

 ---